RonaldAllanRivera/report-system-laravel/README.md

     - Formulas are preserved in both TSV and HTML for P/L, ROI, Account Summary (Spend/Revenue), and SUMMARY (Spend/Revenue)
     - Injects formulas for P/L and ROI columns (data rows, Account Summary rows, and SUMMARY row) for Google Sheets/Excel paste
     - Dynamic formulas for Account Summary Spend/Revenue (sums over each account's data rows) and for the bottom SUMMARY row (sums all Account Summaries), supporting any number of accounts
-    - Adds a top Date row in `DD/MM` format as row 1 (bold, no background).
+    - Adds a top Date row as row 1 (bold, no background).
 Header is row 2; data starts at row 3.
 All formulas are adjusted accordingly.
+      - Daily: `DD/MM`
+      - Weekly/Monthly: `DD/MM - DD/MM`
     - Clipboard HTML preserves the header background color (`#dadada`) so pasted tables maintain header styling.
   - UI formatting:
     - Account Summary rows and the bottom SUMMARY row are bold.